CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description has a solid structure with an explicit 'Use when' clause and covers the general scope of MLOps pipelines.
+The description has a solid structure with an explicit 'Use when' clause and covers the MLOps domain adequately.
 However, it stays at a relatively high level of abstraction, listing pipeline stages rather than specific concrete actions, and the trigger terms could be expanded to cover more natural user language variations.
 It would benefit from more specific capabilities and additional keywords to improve both specificity and distinctiveness.

 Suggestions

-Add more specific concrete actions such as 'configure experiment tracking, set up model registries, implement feature stores, create CI/CD pipelines for models, automate model retraining'.
+Add more specific concrete actions such as 'configure experiment tracking, set up model registries, implement feature stores, automate retraining schedules, manage model versioning'.

-Expand trigger terms in the 'Use when' clause to include natural variations like 'machine learning workflow', 'model serving', 'experiment tracking', 'ML CI/CD', 'model monitoring', or specific framework names.
+Expand trigger terms to include natural variations like 'machine learning pipeline', 'model serving', 'CI/CD for ML', 'experiment tracking', 'model monitoring', and common tool names users might reference.

 DimensionReasoningScore